You have a statutory right to check your credit rating with the credit-reference agencies

-Everyone who uses credit in any form has a credit rating that is generated by credit-rating companies from information received from shops and service providers.
+Everyone who uses credit in any form has a credit rating that is generated by credit-rating agencies from information received from shops and service providers.
 In the UK, everyone has the right to what is called a “£2 Statutory Credit Report” from the credit-reference companies.
 This right also probably exists in the USA.
 In short, you only need to pay £2 to check your credit rating.

 Running a check is a very good idea because these companies can be fed with false information that lowers your credit rating and, if your identity is stolen, any thief will no doubt be using your identity to do things that lower your credit rating at the very least or even destroy it completely.